LiamBindle/bashdatacatalog/README.md

 Detailed instructions for using the bashdatacatalog can be found in the Wiki:
 - [Instructions for GEOS-Chem Users](https://github.com/LiamBindle/bashdatacatalog/wiki/Instructions-for-GEOS-Chem-Users) - instructions for downloading GEOS-Chem input data with the bashdatacatalog
+- [Command Cheat Sheet](https://github.com/LiamBindle/bashdatacatalog/wiki/Command-Cheat-Sheet) - cheat sheet with useful commands
-- [Instructions for Data Providers](https://github.com/LiamBindle/bashdatacatalog/wiki/Instructions-for-Data-Providers) - instructions for maintaining data collections for the bashdatacatalog
+- [Instructions for Data Providers](https://github.com/LiamBindle/bashdatacatalog/wiki/Instructions-for-Data-Providers) - instructions for maintaining data collections

 ## Usage Demo

-The following is an example of using `bashdatacatalog` to download some data collections.
-A "collection" is a group of files (data).
-A "catalog" is a CSV file that specifies collections for an application.
+The following is an example of using `bashdatacatalog` to download sample data from the sample catalog file [catalog1.csv](https://raw.githubusercontent.com/LiamBindle/bashdatacatalog/main/sandbox/catalog1.csv).
+Here is what that catalog file looks like:

-In this example we will download the collections specified by the [catalog1.csv](https://raw.githubusercontent.com/LiamBindle/bashdatacatalog/main/sandbox/catalog1.csv) catalog file:

 |Path to collection|Canonical collection (URL)                                                          |Enabled|Notes|
 |------------------|--------------------------------------------------------------------------------------|-------|-----|
 |collection1/      |https://raw.githubusercontent.com/LiamBindle/bashdatacatalog/main/sandbox/collection1/|1      |     |
 |collection2/      |https://raw.githubusercontent.com/LiamBindle/bashdatacatalog/main/sandbox/collection2/|1      |     |

-A catalog is a table with the path, provider URL, enable/disable switch, and notes for every collection in the catalog.
-You can see this catalog has two collections.
+A catalog is a table where each row specifies a data collection.
+A row consists of: the relative path to the data collection, the URL of the remote data collection, a enable/disable switch, and a place to include notes about the collection.
+Take note that `catalog1.csv` has two collections.

-To begin, download the catalog file:
+Download the catalog file.
+This is the catalog file that you will run queries on.
 ```console
 $ wget https://raw.githubusercontent.com/LiamBindle/bashdatacatalog/main/sandbox/catalog1.csv
 ```

-Before you can run `bashdatacatalog` commands, you need to fetch the metadata for the collections:
+Before you can run queries on the catalog, you need to fetch the metadata for every collection in `catalog1.csv`:
 ```console
 $ bashdatacatalog catalog1.csv fetch
 ```

-Now you can run `bashdatacatalog` commands.
-For example, list all the files that are missing on the local file system:
+Now that you have fetched the metadata, you can run queries on `catalog1.csv`.
+For example, here is a query that lists all the files that are currently missing locally:
 ```console
 $ bashdatacatalog catalog1.csv list-missing
 ./collection1/file1